cauld/race_mgr/README.md

 - Here is a [demo/explanation video](https://www.youtube.com/watch?v=_ou79ZR819s&ab_channel=RaceManager) of our APIs and Postman usage.

 ## TODOs (based on demand/request)
-- Support for Linux
-- A ready made Docker image

 - Support for custom (vs randomly generated) rotations
 - Support for rotation exporting/sharing
-- Track and car images addded for enhanced UI
+- Track and car images added for enhanced UI
-- Ability to Linux race sessions to external videos (youtube/twitch)
+- Ability to link race sessions to external videos (YouTube/Twitch)
+- Support for Linux
+- A ready-made Docker image